inveniosoftware/training/12-managing-access/README.md

 6. Visit `https://127.0.0.1:5000/search?page=1&size=20&q=` and `https://127.0.0.1:5000/api/records/?prettyprint=1` as manager user and check if all the records are listed.

-### Explicit access per action type - additional excersize
+### Explicit access per action type - additional exercise

 1. Implement access management for the record having in mind the structure below